Are You Self Managing Your Rental Property?

 General Provisions

 The aim of this chapter is “to simplify, clarify, modernize and revise the law governing the rental of dwelling units and the rights and obligations of landlord and tenant” and “to encourage landlord and tenant to maintain and improve the quality of housing”.
-This section can be found on Page 4 of the Arizona Residential Landlord-Tenant Act.

 Landlord Obligations

-- Avoiding discrimination and abuse
+- Avoid discrimination and abuse

 Tenant Obligations

-- Complying with building codes regarding health and safety
+- Comply with health and safety codes

-- Disposing of trash and debris
+- Dispose of trash properly

-- Paying rent on time
+- Pay rent on time

-- Vacating the premises on the agreed-upon move-out date
+- Vacate on the agreed move-out date

 Read: Are Landlords or Tenants Responsible for Pest Control?